 \section{Adaptive, Dynamic Mangling rules: \adam}

 The results of the previous section confirm the effectiveness of the dynamic guessing mechanisms.
 We increased the number of hits compared to classic dictionary attacks by using the produced guesses to improve the attack on the fly.
 However, in the process, we also increased the number of guesses, possibly in a way that is hard to control and gauge.
 Moreover, by changing the dictionary at runtime, we disrupt any form of optimization of the initial configuration, such as any \textit{a priori} ordering in the wordlist~\cite{reasoning} and any joint optimization with the rules-set\footnote{I.e., new words may not interact well with the mangling rules in use.}.
-Unavoidably, this leads to sub-optimal attacks that may overestimate passwords strength.\\ To mitigate this phenomenon, we combine the dynamic augmentation technique with the Adaptive Mangling Rules framework.
-The latter seeks an optimal configuration at runtime on the dynamic dictionary, promoting compatibility with the rules-set and limiting the impact of imperfect dictionary-words.
-This process is further supported by the dynamic budgets that address possible covariate-shifts~\cite{covariate_shift} of the compatibility function induced by the augmented dictionary.
+Unavoidably, this leads to sub-optimal attacks that may overestimate passwords strength.

+To mitigate this phenomenon, we combine the dynamic augmentation technique with the complementary Adaptive Mangling Rules framework.
+The latter seeks an optimal configuration at runtime on the dynamic dictionary, promoting compatibility with the rules-set and limiting the impact of imperfect dictionary-words even if these are unknown before the attack.
+This process is further supported by the dynamic budgets that address the possible covariate-shift~\cite{covariate_shift} of the compatibility function induced by the augmented dictionary.

 Hereafter, we refer to this final guessing strategy as \adam~(\textbf{A}daptive, \textbf{D}yn\textbf{a}mic \textbf{M}angling rule\textbf{s}).
 Details on the implementation of \adam~are given in Appendix~\ref{app:imple}, whereas we benchmark it in Appendix~\ref{app:bench}.